Voopmont/Policies/README.md

 Each folder represents a Council.
 The folder is named after its Council's abbreviation.

 ### Bills
-Each `.json` file represents a bill.
-Each file is named after its bill's identification number, and contains relevant information about the bill.
+Each `.md` file represents a bill.
+Each file is named after its bill's identification number.
+The file contains relevant information about the bill in the form of front-matter, while the main content of the bill is written in MarkDown.

-The default `.json` file is [`template.json`](template.json).
+The default frontmatter file is [`template.yaml`](template.yaml).